EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

   * Manage -> Create User Account
   * Submit

-Once you have created the user you can click on their linked username and give them access to the managed file transfer service (MFT) by checking the box labelled "eidf-MFT".
-After setting a password they can use this account to login to the MFT.
+Once you have created the user you can click on their linked username and give them access to the *Managed File Transfer* (MFT) service by checking the box labelled "eidf-MFT".
+After setting a password you can use this account to login to the MFT.

 ### Preprocessing uploaded data (optional)